mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 $$ h\big((1-p)^2\big) \geq \frac{1-p}{1-\psi} h(p) , \qquad (*) $$

-Chase and Lovett leave $(\ast)$ to a computer verification, although claim in a footnote that Alweiss, Huang and Sellke have a rigorous proof.
-Buthe paper of Alweiss, Huang and Sellke, which has the same lemma, seems to use computer verificiation too.
-Sawin has something that looks more like a rigorous proof (it's rather involved and I haven't read it all), although it seems to involve checking the roots of certain equations aren't in certain intervals, which was presumably computer-aided too.
+Chase and Lovett leave $(\ast)$ to a computer verification, although claim that Alweiss, Huang and Sellke have a rigorous proof in a "forthcoming paper".
+The paper of Alweiss, Huang and Sellke, which has the same lemma, seems to use computer verificiation too, although they say it can be made rigorous using interval arithmetic.
+Sawin has something that looks more like a rigorous proof by calculating the derivative of the ratio of the two sides of $(\ast)$ -- it's rather involved and I haven't read it all, although it seems to involve checking the roots of certain equations aren't in certain intervals, which was presumably computer-aided too.
 I would like to see a a proper information-theoretic proof of the inequality $(\ast)$.
+(It seems pretty innocuous at first look -- and if you rewrite it as

+$$ h(q^2) = \frac{q}{\phi} h(q) $$

-(It seems pretty innocuous at first look -- even at second look -- but I've just interupted writing this to try and prove it made zero progress.)
+where $\phi = 1 - \psi = (\sqrt{5} - 1)/2$ is the golden ratio reciprocal, it looks more innocuous still -- but I've just interupted writing this post to have a go and have made zero progress.)

 Here's a graph of